microsoft/CameraTraps/api_flask_redis/README.md

 ### Build the Docker image

-- Switch to the `api_flask_redis/api_core` folder, from which the Docker image expects to be built:
+- Switch to the `api_flask_redis/api_core` folder, from which the Docker image expects to be built

     ```bash
     cd api_flask_redis/api_core